Pingdom alternative

 Pingdom Alternative That Catches Broken Deploys, Not Just Slow Pages

 Pingdom tells you how fast your pages load and whether the server is responding.
-It doesn't tell you if your JavaScript bundle is broken, your stylesheet has a MIME mismatch, or your CDN is serving stale files.
-Sitewatch is the Pingdom alternative built for the failures Pingdom can't see — starts free, no credit card, no 14-day trial countdown.
+It doesn't tell you when a missing file leaves the page broken, your styling never loaded so the page looks wrecked, or visitors are being served an old cached version.
+Sitewatch is the Pingdom alternative built for the failures that cost you customers, not just slow load times — starts free, no credit card, no 14-day trial countdown.

 - Asset-level validation — not just page speed metrics